SysKitTeam/docs-point/faq/turn-on-auditing.md

 ---
 description: >-
-  This article describes how to turn on auditing in the Office 365 Security & Compliance Center.
+  This article describes how to turn on auditing in the Microsoft 365 Security & Compliance Center.
 ---